kuroji-fusky/pacopanda-drawing-stats/README.md

 This project collects the following:

 - The title and date of the piece
-- Number of character(s) species and names
+- Number of character(s) appearances, including species and names
 - Media type (either drawn digital or traditional)
 - Programs/mediums used (i.e. Photoshop, Procreate, etc.)
 - The source where I got the data (i.e. FurAffinity, DeviantArt, InkBunny,